“Immortal India” is the first non-fiction written by the author of bestseller fictions, Amish

 The final verdict

-Overall the book is a good read and if I must say, a must read for every Indian.
-It is one of the best non-fiction that I have read this year and I would, therefore, recommend it to all my readers who enjoy non-fiction.
+Overall “Immortal India” is a good read and if I must say, a must-read for every Indian.
+It is one of the best non-fiction that I have read this year and I would, therefore, recommend it to all my readers.

 Watch the YouTube review below: